giantswarm/docs/src/content/vintage/platform-overview/security/operational-layers/index.md

     - *get*/*list*/*watch* access to all resources in the management cluster, except for `configmaps` and `secrets`.
     - *get*/*list*/*watch* access to all resources (including `configmaps` and `secrets`) in workload cluster namespaces.
 - *admin*
-    - full access, to the `cluster`, `node pool`, `appcatalogs` and `apps` resources of management cluster Kubernetes.
+    - full access, to the `cluster`, `node pool`, `appcatalogs` and `apps` resources of the management cluster.
     - includes *view* level access.

-### Giant Swarm REST API {#giant-swarm-api}

-The [Giant Swarm REST API](/api/) is a customer facing API that is usually whitelisted for only a certain IP range within the customer's network.
-This layer covers the API itself, and its client manifestations in the form of the Giant Swarm Web UI and `gsctl` CLI.

-On this layer there are two levels of access:

-#### 1. Giant Swarm REST API admin

-This access level is reserved for Giant Swarm operations and support personnel and like the above layers is facilitated by SSO with MFA.

-Admin users have access to all organizations and all clusters in the Giant Swarm installation.

-#### 2. Giant Swarm REST API user

-This is the standard type of Giant Swarm REST API user that is given out to DevOps/Operations personnel on the customer side.
-Usually that covers only few users that are tasked with cluster creation and management.

-Such users have access to all clusters in the organizations they belong to.
-They can create new clusters and organizations as well as manage or delete cluster and organization that they are part of.
-They can be considered multi-cluster admins.
+There's a possibility for admins to create sub-roles to give other users within their organization access to Platform API features.
+As the API is a Kubernetes API, this is facilitated with standard RBAC role definitions.

+This enables use cases where the central platform team can give limited access to sub-teams like and observability team, but also go as far as to give end user developers access to certain resources and use the Platform API as the API to their own Developer Platform.

+Additionally, the Platform API includes a concept called organizations, which are special namespaces that can hold clusters and their apps, and are used to create a level of multi-tenancy within the Platform API.
+Tenant admins can create such organizations and bind users and user groups to them, so that action of these users are limited to the resources in the organizations they are part of.

 ### User space {#userspace}

 The user space layer is defined as the layer pertaining to a single workload cluster Kubernetes API.
 Workload clusters are the Kubernetes clusters that run your workloads.

+Tenant admins have `cluster-admin` roles in all workload clusters of the installation.

-Users on this level are either created by a Giant Swarm REST API user (in form of key pairs) or managed in an external identity provider (IdP), like [Azure Active Directory]({{< relref "/vintage/advanced/access-management/authentication-azure-ad" >}}) or any other OIDC-compliant IdP.
+Additional users on this level are either created by a Tenant admin as Service Accounts inside the workload cluster or managed in an external identity provider (IdP), like [Azure Active Directory]({{< relref "/vintage/advanced/access-management/authentication-azure-ad" >}}) or any other OIDC-compliant IdP.

-However, a user with access to the Kubernetes API does not gain any permisssions by default, as the clusters are locked down by RBAC.
+However, a user with access to the Kubernetes API does not gain any permissions by default, as the clusters are locked down using RBAC.
 To provide access, a cluster admin first needs to create roles and bindings for the users.
-These roles can be defined as narrowly or broadly as needed for the specific Tenant Kubernetes Cluster.
+These roles can be defined as narrowly or broadly as needed for the specific cluster.
 They can be bound to either single users or groups of them.

 This enables the customer to individually set up their user management according to the needs of their organization.
-The configuration for this can be kept in version control and needs to be done by an initial cluster admin user, which can be created by the Giant Swarm REST API user mentioned above.
+The configuration for this can be kept in version control and needs to be done by an initial cluster admin user.

-Giant Swarm operational layers are the means which we use to keep a separation of concerns between different users of the Giant Swarm platform.
-This reduces burden from an operational perspective as well as enhancing security.

 ## Further reading